Shilajit77/Leaf2/README.md

 ## Approach to the problem:

-In this project, we have developed the leaf disease detection system using three well-known deep learning models such as DenseNet121, ResNet101, and VGG16, to classify images of leaves into healthy or diseased categories and identify the specific disease.
+In this project, we have developed the leaf disease detection system using the well-known deep learning model such as DenseNet121 (which is the teacher model here), the shuffleNet and mobileNet model made through knowledge distillation with the teacher model and the ensembled model to classify images of leaves into healthy or diseased categories and identify the specific disease.
 Having experimented with the individual models, we have found out the results.
 Now, to improving the accuracy, precision, and recall of the detection system, we have tried to use the Ensemble learning which can help improve the overall performance of the system by combining the predictions of multiple models.

 <p align="center">
   <img src="Images/ensem.jpg" alt="Ensemble model" width="500"/><br>